What Is a Clickwrap Agreement?

 Different ways to present clickwrap agreements

-Some companies such as banking sites or apps, embed the agreement they are asking you to sign on the page itself, forcing you to scroll through the agreement prior to accepting, to ensure the signer can not dispute being presented the terms to which they agreed.
+Some companies, like banking sites or apps, embed the agreement they are asking you to sign on the page itself, forcing you to scroll through the agreement prior to accepting to ensure the signer cannot dispute being presented the terms to which they agreed.

 Other companies will require you to offer affirmative assent (check a box, or leave initials) at multiple points in the contract to call attention to certain clauses and affirm assent to them individually, as well as assent to the entire agreement.
 This is popular in leasing agreements, to call attention to special addendums or community requirements.